-First, you need the MIDI or MusicXML file for your transcription that you can access by subscribing to Frettable premium.
+First, you need the MIDI or MusicXML file for your transcription that you can access by subscribing to Frettable Studio.
 Once you have the MIDI file you can upload it into any editing program, change the notes around and then reupload back into Frettable using the website.
 The sheet music and tabs will automatically be generated from your modified MIDI file.
 Once you have the MusicXML file you can upload it into any editing program but can't reupload back into Frettable (yet).

 Try the following to improve accuracy:

 - Single Instrument: ensure you're recording a single instrument.
 For example, don't sing over music in the background or play a lead riff over a rhythm guitar playing in the background.
 The notes in the background might mix with the notes sounding in the foreground.